HYF-Class20/agile-development-group1-loruki/README.md

 with carefully curated typography, color palette, and imagery that convey a sense of trust and reliability to potential customers.

-The primary goal of this project was to create a website that not only looks great but also provides a seamless user experience, conveying the benefits of a cloud hosting service to potential customers.
+The primary goal of this project was to create a user-friendly website that enables users to explore the benefits of cloud hosting services easily.
+The website's design and interface provide a seamless experience, making it easy for anyone to navigate the site and understand its features.
 Whether you are an individual looking to host your personal website or a business looking for a reliable hosting solution, Loruki offers all the features you need to get started.

 ## Table of contents